JaimeHyland/farming-futures/README.md

 <!-- TOC --><a name="iterative-testing-validation-and-troubleshooting-during-ongoing-development"></a>
 ### Iterative testing, validation and troubleshooting -- during ongoing development
-- The main browser against which my code was smoke-tested in an iterative process in the development environment (running a **smoke test** on before every commit at the very least) was the latest version of Google Chrome.
+- The main browser against which my code was smoke-tested in an iterative process in the development environment (running a **smoke test** before every commit at the very least) was the latest version of Google Chrome.
 - Towards the end of the development process, I then began to smoke-check each affected page on the deployed site after every major deployment on all the following machines with increasing frequency:
    - Samsung Galaxy A8 (360 x 740px effective size, running on the latest version of Chrome)
    - ipod (768px x 1024px viewport size, running on the latest version of Safari)
    - HP laptop (1920 x 1080px) and Dell second screen (1920 x 1200px) both running on latest versions of Chrome, Microsoft Edge and Firefox

 Owing to lack of time, I was unable to do any testing on any legacy versions of these or on any other browsers or machines, with the exception of an informal test on an iphone (version unknown) in dark mode using Safari.
 I ran the html code on each page through the officila